dnldiniz/docker-dskclean/README.md

 ```

 ## Monitoring Commands
+It is highly advisable to use the built-in monitoring commands available in Docker to understand on a high level which
+resources are being stored in your system.`

+## General
 - docker info
 - docker ps
 - docker system df [-v]

 ## Images
 - docker image ls

 ## Volumes
 - docker volume ls [-f dangling=true]
 - du -h /var/lib/docker/volumes/VOLUME\_ID/\_data

 ## Containers
 - docker container ls -s

-# Improvements and TODO's
+# Improvements and Optimizations
+To limit the scope of this assignment, I've left a number of improvement ideas scattered through the code tagged with
+TODO's.
+This is of course not meant to be released, but are easier to understand when left within the context in which
+they belong.

-One nifty idea to effectively reduce disk usage without using the Docker engine would be the following:
+One nifty idea I got from StackOverflow to effectively reduce disk usage without using the Docker engine would be as
+follows:

-1. Save the all the images:
+1. Save all images:
 + ```docker save $(docker images |sed -e '/^/d' -e '/^REPOSITORY/d' -e 's,[ ][ ],:,' -e 's,[ ].,,') > /root/docker.img```
 3. Uninstall docker.
 4. Erase everything in /var/lib/docker: